 - 1. Sample Collection.
-All Samples submitted for testing pursuant to this rule must be collected by Division personnel or a Division Approved Sampler in accordance with the Division's sampling procedures. - 2.
+All Samples submitted for testing pursuant to this rule must be collected by Division personnel or in accordance with the Division's sampling policy. - 2.
 Sample Selection.
-A Retail Marijuana Establishment, its Owners and employees may not select Samples or attempt to influence the Samples selected by Division personnel or a Division Approved Sampler.
+The Division may elect, at its sole direction, to assign Division personnel to collect Samples.
+A Retail Marijuana Establishment, its Owners and employees shall not attempt to influence the Samples selected by Division personnel.

-- 3. Division Approved Sampler Selection.
-The Division will generally permit a Retail Marijuana Establishment to select which Division Approved Sampler collects a Sample pursuant to this rule.
-However, the Division may elect, at its sole direction, to assign Division personnel or a Division Approved Sampler to collect the Sample. - B. Samples for Test Batches of Retail Marijuana and Retail Marijuana Concentrate.
+- B. Samples for Test Batches of Retail Marijuana and Retail Marijuana Concentrate.
 Each Test Batch of Retail Marijuana or Retail Marijuana Concentrate must be comprised of a representative selection of Samples. - Minimum Number of Samples.
 At a minimum, each Test Batch of Retail Marijuana or Retail Marijuana Concentrate must be comprised of at least the following number of separately taken Samples: - a.
 For Test Batches comprised of Harvest Batches or Production Batches weighing up to 10 pounds, eight separate Samples must be taken. - b.
-For Test Batches comprised of Harvest Batches or Production Batches weighing more than 10 pounds but less than 20 pounds, 12 separate Samples must be taken. - For Test Batches comprised of Harvest Batches or Production Batches weighing 20 pounds or more but less than 30 pounds, 15 separate Samples must be taken. - d.
+For Test Batches comprised of Harvest Batches or Production Batches weighing more than 10 pounds but less than 20 pounds, 12 separate Samples must be taken. - c.
+For Test Batches comprised of Harvest Batches or Production Batches weighing 20 pounds or more but less than 30 pounds, 15 separate Samples must be taken. - d.
 For Test Batches comprised of Harvest Batches or Production Batches weighing 30 pound or more but less than 40 pounds, 18 separate Samples must be taken. - e.
 For Test Batches comprised of Harvest Batches or Production Batches weighing 40 pounds or more but less than 100 pounds, 23 separate Samples must be taken. - f.
 For Test Batches comprised of Harvest Batches or Production Batches weighing 100 pounds or more, 29 separate Samples must be taken. - 2.
 Multiple Harvest Batches or Production Batches.
 If more than one Harvest Batch or Production Batch is combined into a single Test Batch, then that Test Batch must include at least one Sample from each Harvest Batch or Production Batch. - C. Samples for Test Batches of Retail Marijuana Product - 1.
 Finished Product.
 Test Batches of Retail Marijuana Product must be comprised of finished product that is packaged for sale. - 2.
 Multiple Production Batches.
-If more than one Production Batch of Retail Marijuana Product is combined into a single Test Batch, then that Test Batch must include at least one finished product that is packaged for sale from each Production Batch combined into that Test Batch.
+If more than one Production Batch of Retail Marijuana Product is combined into a single Test Batch, then that Test Batch must include at least one finished product that is packaged for sale from each Production Batch combined into that Test Batch. - D. Retail Marijuana Testing Facility Selection.
+The Division will generally permit a Retail Marijuana Establishment to select which Retail Marijuana Testing Facility will test a Sample collected pursuant to this rule.
+However, the Division may elect, at is sole discretion, to assign a Retail Marijuana Testing Facility to test the Sample. - E. Violation Affecting Public Safety.
+Failure to comply with this rule may constitute a license violation affecting public safety.